acbsp/bonafide.guru/en/contents.rst

 subject.
 It may again be emphasized that our attempt to set things right in ISKCON may not be misconstrued as expressions of any personal grudge against anyone in general or His Holiness Jayapataka Swami in particular.
-Our obeisance's to His Divine Grace Srila Prabhupada and all the Vaishnavas.
+Our obeisance's to |HDGSP| and all the Vaiṣṇavas.

 .. raw:: html